Peravoor: Administration

-P.P.
-Venugopalan is the current president of Peravoor Grama Panchayat.
+wards with 8 Grama Panchayats included in it.
+Panchayats like Kottiyoor, Kelakam, Kanichar, Muzhakunnu, Aralam, Ayyankunnu, Koloyad and Peravoor are part of the block.
+Peravoor block is ruled by UDF party.

+Peravoor is one among the assembly constituencies in Kerala.
+Peravoor Assembly constituency is politically a part of Kannur Lok Sabha constituency.
+The current MLA is Sunny Joseph under UDF party.

 Politics

 Peravoor Assembly constituency is a part of Kannur Lok Sabha constituency.
 The current MLA of Peravoor is Adv.
 Sunny Joseph from INC who won in 2021 Kerala Legislative Assembly election with a vote share of 46.93%.

 Law and order

 Peravoor is one of the four subdivisions in Kannur rural police district.
 Peravoor sub division was established on 18 February 2021 by bifurcating Iritty subdivision.
 The subdivision has jurisdiction over four police stations, viz Peravoor, Muzhakkunnu, Maloor and Kelakam, with an area of 379 km^{2}, comprising 11 villages.